If you are looking for a portable telescope to take on a trip then there are some great options to suit different budgets.

 - The Celestron Travel Scope 80 is the best all round travel telescope.
 It is suitable for beginners, has a good viewing capacity, and is great value for the price.

-We hope you found what you are looking for for your camping trip or hiking holiday.
+We hope you found what you are looking for.
 Let us know in the comments below if you have any questions.